 The reason I have had no landline for a week, and broadband at dial-up speeds only, is unknown, but the reason it is unknown is that TalkTalk are having problems with their computers.
 I offered to help, since I am quite good with computers.
 I ask the world to take note that they knowingly declined this offer.

-Brexit Means Racism: And here, members of the pro-Brexit group, Brexit HQ, express their hatred and contempt for victims and survivors of the Grenfell Tower fire.
+Brexit Means Racism: And following the fire in Grenfell Tower, members of the pro-Brexit group, Brexit HQ, express their hatred and contempt for its survivors, and gloat over the lives that were lost.

 11th June 2017: Tweeted by @AngrySalmond: Loyalists in Liverpool attack an Irish pub.
 DUP supporters carrying UVF flags.